Ashton-Tate: Apple Macintosh products

 When Apple Computer was introducing the Macintosh ("Mac") in the early 1980s, Ashton-Tate was one of the "big three" software companies that Apple desperately wanted to support their new platform.
 When approached, Ashton-Tate indicated an interest in becoming a major player in the new market.

-As early as the winter of 1984, only a few months after the Macintosh introduction, the company haired a small Macintosh database development team and moved them to their Glendale development center to work on what would later be known as dBASE Mac.
+As early as the winter of 1984, only a few months after the Macintosh introduction, the company hired a small Macintosh database development team and moved them to their Glendale development center to work on what would later be known as dBASE Mac.
 Soon after this, in early 1985, they agreed to fund development of a spreadsheet program being developed by Randy Wigginton, former project lead of MacWrite.
 Years later they added a "high-end" word processor from Ann Arbor Softworks, who were in the midst of a rather public debacle while trying to release FullWrite Professional, which was now almost a year late.

 Ed Esber and Apple Computer chairman John Sculley jointly announced Ashton Tate's family of Mac products in Palo Alto, California. dBASE Mac finally shipped in September 1987, but it was dBASE in name only.
 Users were dismayed to learn that in order to interact with their major investment in dBASE on the PC, their applications would have to be re-written from scratch.
 Adding to their frustration was the fact that it crashed frequently and was extremely slow.
 Given that the program was really a completely new Mac-only system, it had to compete with other Mac-only database systems like 4th Dimension, Helix and FileMaker.

 FullWrite and Full Impact were released in 1988.
 Both were liked by reviewers and had leading edge features.
 FullWrite was an outstanding product, while Full Impact had the bad luck of being timed just after a major new release of Microsoft Excel and the release of Informix Wingz.

 All three products were excellent at their core, but were not viewed as a family and needed to link together more cleanly.
 They all also needed a solid follow-up release to address some of the bugs and performance issues.
 However, no major upgrades were ever shipped for either FullWrite or dBASE Mac, and the only major upgrade to FullImpact shipped a full two years after release.
 Releases of Microsoft Word and Excel soon closed some of the feature gaps, and as the Mac OS changed the products became increasingly difficult to run.
 Microsoft embarked on a campaign in earnest to discredit and kill Ashton-Tate's products, at one time exaggerating the system requirements for FullWrite, and going so far as to delete Ashton Tate software from Mac dealers' demonstration computers.

 FullWrite was later sold off by Borland in 1994 to Akimbo Systems, but by that time Microsoft Word had achieved market domination and they, too, eventually gave up on it. dBASE Mac was sold off in 1990 and re-released as nuBASE, but it was no more successful and was gone within a year.
 Full Impact simply disappeared.